infinum/eightshift-docs/website/docs/basics/block-manifest.md

 *custom feature*

 This key gives you the ability to use component attributes in your block without mapping all the component's attributes every time.
 Please check [this chapter](blocks-component-in-block) for more details.

+### responsiveAttributes

+*custom feature*

+This key is used to combine multiple attributes with the similar name for the responsive breakpoints.
+Please check [this chapter](blocks-styles) for more details.

+### variables

+*custom feature*

+This key is used to provide output for CSS variables.
+Please check [this chapter](blocks-styles) for more details.

+### options

+*custom feature*

+This key is used to provide options used in the Block Editor options like SelectControl or RangeControl.
+With this key you can pass options and change theme depending on the component used.
+Please check [this chapter](blocks-component-in-block) for more details.

 ## The power of manifest.json